 - Staying diversified – No one can predict the financial markets, but knowing how much risk you are willing – and able – to take as well as having a properly constructed portfolio can help you prepare.
 This includes:

-- Diversifying your investments among stocks, bonds and cash, so success isn’t tied to one company or one type of investment.
+- Diversifying your investments among stocks (which can help combat inflation), bonds and cash so success isn’t tied to one company or one type of investment.

-- Sticking with quality investments with proven track records.
+- Sticking with quality investments with proven track records and rebalancing as appropriate.